blue-season/blue-season.github.io/_posts/2019-09-08-transformer-in-5-minutes.md

     - The similarity between the *key* and *query* is used as the attention weights

-    - The attention is then used to weight the *value* keys and to obtain the *memory* vector as output
+    - The attentions are then applied to the *value* vector to get a *memory* vector as output

-- A multi-head attention is obtained by splitting the *key*, *query* and *value* vectors into shorter vectors to work in parallel
+- A multi-head attention is obtained by splitting the *key*, *query* and *value* into shorter vectors to work in parallel

 - This may work better than a single-head attention because each head may attend to different parts better

 ```python
 def multi_head_attention(